tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 Expressions
 : sequences of operators and their operands i an orderly fashion : they can also be statements
-*  return values that can be assigned to valid targets
+* Return values that can be assigned to valid targets
-* Operands
+* Operands to some operators can also be expression
+* Assignment is not an expression and does not return any value :<

+self
+: Refers to the current instance, often equivalent to accessing symbols directly
+* can also access

 ### Classes